Johnson02468/Johnson02468/README.md

 Hi there, I’m Donte.

-I’m an aspiring Data Analyst with a strong passion for data-driven problem-solving.
 Currently I’m building my skills in data analysis, visualization, and story-telling while working on hands-on projects to grow my portfolio.

 <h3 style="text-align:center"> Skills I’m Learning and Using:</h3>